nul318/EmoCat/README.md

 - APIs are opened to anyone who registered

-- Based On Mobile Vision & Node.js
+- Based On Mobile Vision & Node.js & OpenCanvas

 ## APIs